|

 which had previously been done seperately by the art directors,

-photographers, illustrators, typesetters and print makers, could now
+photographers, illustrators, typesetters and print makers could now

 be done by one person, with one vision.

-Veronica, Orange County, medium format transparency, 1998
+Veronica, Hollywood triad.
+Medium format transparency, 1998

 By